rphlo/py-wellrng/README.md

 py-wellrng
 ===========

 Implementation of WELL1024 RNG in python.

-Use as replacement of original python random library Note that jumpahead method is missing
+Can be use as replacement of original python random library.

+Note that jumpahead method is missing.

 Usage Example
 =============